Cheng-K/FoodNet/Food Datasets/final-dataset/README.md

 ### Prerequisite

-- Downloaded all the datasets and are stored in respective directories
+- Downloaded all the datasets and are stored in their respective directories

 ### Installation